 SUMMARY: The Food and Drug Administration (FDA, the Agency, or we) is proposing to amend its labeling regulations for conventional foods and dietary supplements to provide updated nutrition information on the label to assist consumers in maintaining healthy dietary practices.
 The updated information is consistent with current data on the associations between nutrients and chronic diseases or health-related conditions, reflects current public health conditions in the United States, and corresponds to new information on consumer behavior and consumption patterns.
 We are proposing to update the list of nutrients that are required or permitted to be declared; provide updated Daily Reference Values and Reference Daily Intake values that are based on current dietary recommendations from consensus reports; amend requirements for foods represented or purported to be specifically for children under the age of 4 years and pregnant and lactating women and establish nutrient reference values specifically for these population subgroups; and revise the format and appearance of the Nutrition Facts label.
-DATES: Submit either electronic or written comments on the proposed rule by [INSERT DATE 90 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].
-Submit comments on information collection issues under the Paperwork Reduction Act of 1995 by
+DATES: Submit either electronic or appearance of the Nutrition Facts label.
+DATES: Submit either electronic or written comments on the proposed rule by June 2, 2014.
+Submit comments on information collection issues under the Paperwork Reduction Act of 1995 by April 2, 2014 (see the "Paperwork Reduction Act of 1995" section of this document).
+See section III of this document for the proposed effective date of a final rule based on this proposed rule.